gumaerc-testorg/18.600-fall-2019/content/pages/instructor-insights.md

 **OCW:** In your materials, you note that “we will see many problems with applications; but each problem is the beginning of a conversation, not the end.”
 Tell us about the role of applications in the course, and the kinds of conversations you hope they will inspire.

 **Prof. Sheffield:** Yes, the world is full of places where probability can be applied, but the simple probabilistic model is seldom a perfect description of real life.
 So there’s room to debate the answers that probability provides, to inform probabilistic models with new data, to frame entire areas in different ways.
-If other educators are interested in my approach, they can take a look at the [10 problem sets]({{< baseurl >}}/pages/assignments) (or the three exams) posted on OCW.
+If other educators are interested in my approach, they can take a look at the {{< resource_link 094b223d-dec4-382c-8969-c5c3f5977ca5 "10 problem sets" >}} (or the three exams) posted on OCW.

 **OCW:** You note that this course is in some ways even more advanced than ones that come after it, and that students may confront problems they don’t know how to do.
 How do you help them persevere when encountering academic challenges?

 **Prof. Sheffield:** I encourage students to take advantage of office hours, recitations, collaboration with friends, lecture slides, and anything else that helps them master the material.
 It is definitely a challenging experience.
 People who learn algebra and calculus through the standard curriculum learn to think a certain way, and probability definitely requires new ways of thinking.

 **OCW:** You note that “math fluency requires knowing at least a few things by heart.”
-What is the [story sheet (PDF)]({{< baseurl >}}/resources/mit18_600f19_storysheet) and how does it help students develop math fluency?
+What is the {{< resource_link 24e64f98-870b-47b6-288d-e02fc7b687c0 "story sheet (PDF)" >}} and how does it help students develop math fluency?

 **Prof. Sheffield:** Well, there is this ongoing debate in education about the extent to which exams should be “open book” and whether students should have access to very detailed formula sheets while taking the exams.
 And I don't claim to have a perfect all-purpose answer.
 Different approaches make sense for different subjects.